Equifax Inc. research snapshot

 Moat

-The moat comes from proprietary data, The Work Number and other verification records, contributor relationships, regulatory infrastructure, model history, customer workflow integration, and scale.
+The moat comes from proprietary and contributory data, The Work Number and other verification records, contributor relationships, regulatory infrastructure, model history, customer workflow integration, and scale, with more than 90% of revenue from proprietary data sources.
 It is durable, but it depends on trust and permission to use sensitive data.

 Munger risk inversion

-The thesis fails if Equifax loses data trust, regulators restrict monetization, antitrust pressure reduces verification economics, mortgage and hiring markets stay weak, competitors narrow model performance, or leverage limits flexibility.
+The thesis fails if Equifax loses data trust, regulators restrict monetization, antitrust pressure reduces verification economics, mortgage and hiring markets stay weak, Círculo de Crédito integration stalls, competitors narrow model performance, or a $5.5 billion debt load limits flexibility.

 Management

-Management has focused on cloud transformation, EFX.AI, new product innovation, free cash flow, buybacks, and dividends.
-The next proof point is whether these investments generate per-share value after litigation, compliance, and debt costs.
+Management has focused on cloud transformation, EFX.AI, new product innovation, government wins, free cash flow, buybacks, and dividends, and it doubled its AI-driven cost reduction target to $150 million.
+The next proof point is whether these investments generate per-share value after litigation, compliance, debt, and integration costs.

 Industry trend

-Credit risk, identity verification, income verification, fraud detection, and automated underwriting are long-term data and analytics trends.
+Credit risk, identity verification, income verification, fraud detection, and automated underwriting are long-term data and analytics trends, and VantageScore competition plus government income verification are structural tailwinds.
 The offset is that consumer data is politically sensitive and mortgage-related demand remains interest-rate driven.

 Valuation and margin of safety

-At $174.58, EFX prices in a valuable data franchise and a recovery in earnings.
-Margin of safety improves if free cash flow grows while debt declines, or if the stock falls closer to the base-case range without a structural decline in data demand.
+At $172.62, EFX trades near 18.8x forward adjusted EPS and 18.35x trailing free cash flow, well below the multiples of 2025.
+Margin of safety improves if free cash flow grows while debt declines, or if the stock holds above the $150 to $155 area without a structural decline in data demand.

 Source-backed data